Food and Beverage Choices Policy

 Those who participate voluntarily will be recognized on this page.

-Healthy Meeting and Event Guide - When University funds are used to purchase food or beverages for University meetings and events, members of the University community ordering or purchasing food and beverages should include nutritious and sustainable choices as outlined in this guide.
+If you purchase food for University meetings and events - Include nutritious and sustainable options as outlined in the Healthy Meeting and Event Guide.
+This is required when University funds are used to purchase food or beverages for University meetings and events.
 In addition, water, preferably served in bulk to minimize use of single-use water bottles, must be offered as a choice when beverages are offered.

-Provide feedback - Everyone in the campus community, including visitors, are encouraged to provide feedback to foodservice operators about adherence to the policy.
+Provide feedback - Everyone in the campus community, including visitors, are encouraged to provide feedback to us about the policy and to foodservice operators about adherence to the policy.

 University Health Services is responsible for implementation and oversight of this policy.